Accenture/adop-docker-compose/README.md

-# The DevOps Plaform: Overview
+# The DevOps Platform: Overview

 The DevOps Platform is a tools environment for continuously testing, releasing and maintaining applications.
 Reference code, delivery pipelines, automated testing and environments can be loaded in via the concept of Cartridges.